Serbian protesters are back on the streets as clashes with government loyalists escalate

 “Advancing on the EU path requires citizens can express their views freely and journalists can report without intimidation or attacks,” Kos added on the social media platform X.

-Protesters gathered in large numbers again on Thursday evening in the capital Belgrade, in Novi Sad and in some smaller towns, defying sharp warnings against protests from Vucic and other government officials.

-On Wednesday evening in Belgrade riot police used tear gas to disperse groups of protesters.
-Police officers formed a cordon around a makeshift camp of Vucic's loyalists outside the presidency building downtown.
+Police officers on Wednesday formed a cordon around a makeshift camp of Vucic's loyalists outside the presidency building downtown.

 Dacic, the interior minister, accused the protesters of attacking governing party loyalists.
 He said “those who broke the law will be identified and sanctioned.”